udexon/Homoiconism/Q22_OBOR_Scratch.md

 Intergenerational House ownership as sign of rich poor gap.

-Muslim countries are the most insular to foreign influences needed for education reform.
+Muslim countries are the most insular to foreign influences needed for education reform: compare Malaysia universities with Singapore.